Updating Results

 Entry Requirements

-4. Every applicant will normally have at least ten years of experience as a professional in business and demonstrate evidence of leadership in their field.
+3. Every applicant must have at least five years of experience as a professional in education or related fields and be a leader in their field.

-5. Every applicant must present evidence of ability for advanced level of academic study.
+4. The applicant should present evidence of ability for advanced level academic study.

-7. If admission to the programme is not confirmed, the Pro-Vice-Chancellor (Commerce) may approve provisional admission of up to one further year or the candidate shall be required to withdraw from the programme.
+7. If admission to the degree programme is not confirmed, the Pro-Vice-Chancellor (Humanities) may approve provisional admission for a further period of up to one year or the candidate shall be required to withdraw from the programme.

 • University of Otago